 The GPA is based on grades for credits earned at UWest and does not include grades transferred from another institution.
 An undergraduate student must maintain a 2.0 cumulative GPA.
 A graduate student is required to have a 3.0 cumulative GPA for graduate level coursework.
 Students who fall below these requirements will not be considered to be making satisfactory academic progress.

-A student receiving aid must successfully complete a minimum 67 percent of attempted each semester, applicable to his/her degree, and consistent with his/her enrollment/funding status.
+Students receiving aid must successfully complete a minimum 67% of attempted credits each semester, applicable to their degree, and consistent with their enrollment/funding status.
 For example, if a student enrolls in 12 credits (minimum required for full-time undergraduate enrollment) in a semester, he/she must complete a minimum of 8 credits in that semester to maintain satisfactory academic progress.
 Students who fall below this requirement will not be considered to be making satisfactory academic progress.